apisearch-io/docs/ui/reference.md

 `true`
 * withContainer: to wrap the search input with a div container.
 This is mandatory if you want a “clearSearch” button.
 By default, `true`
+* searchableFields: Array of what fields do you want to to search by.
+By default, will use all `searchable_metadata` values with same weight, and the `exact_matching_metadata` array with an extra boosting.
+All fields should have a full field format (`searchable_metadata.my_field`), with the possibility to add a custom weight per each field (`searchable_metadata.my_field^10`)
 * classNames:
     * container: refers to the parent div containing the widget.
     * input: refers to the html input.